Find more than 20.000 value stocks. Invest in stocks with a higher intrinsic value than their latest stock price.

 As co-founder of the Value approach, Warren Buffet managed to accumulate an incredible fortune over the course of his life, beating the market by an average of 15% a year.

-As a beginner you often have wrong beliefs about the stock market.
-It has to be realized that institutional investors have no advantage over private investors.
+As a beginner you often have an incorrect perception about how the stock market works.
+What must be understood is that institutional investors actually have no advantage over private investors.

 Only the glossy Flyer conveys that this is done in your interest.
 Only you can act 100% in your own interest.
 Because whether you win or lose your bank probably does not matter, because the commissions and expenses ceded them no matter how their depot develops.